 5305 Mill Street, Reno NV

-Our friends at the Kiwanis Bike Program sell affordable used bicycles starting at $80 and accessories, including lights, baskets, car racks, locks, and bells.
-You can reserve your bike online at www.kiwanisbikes.org.
+Our friends at the Kiwanis Bike Program sell affordable used bicycles starting at $90 for online reservations and $100 in-store.
+They also sell accessories, including baskets, car racks, locks, and bells.
+(EL wire is no longer available for purchase.)
+You can reserve your bike on their website.
 Bikes are available for walk-in purchase at their Reno location.
-These are first come, first serve, as long as supplies last.
+These are first come, first served, as long as supplies last.
 You can also donate your bike to them post-event at the same location.

 I thought bikes could be rented on playa.
 What happened?